nicolasances/toto-environment-setup/README.md

 The payload that has to be passed is the following:

     {
+      "env": "dev" or "prod",
-      ssl : true/false (to configure SSL)
+      "ssl" : true/false (to configure SSL)
-      host: the name of the host that will be used for the SSL configuration }
+      "host": name or IP address of the host, "apiAuth": {
+        "user": username to use for authentication with API, "pwd": password to use for authentication with API },
+     "dataDumpCron": e.g. "0 */3 * * *"
+    }

 In case of **SSL configuration** you will first need to create the certificates.